What You Should Know About Dental Implants

 Why should I choose Cornerstone Dental for my dental implant procedure?

-Our team of top dentists here at Cornerstone Dental is composed of experienced implant dentistry professionals who have pursued advanced training and education to provide our patients with the best possible results.
+Our team of dentists here at Cornerstone Dental is composed of experienced implant dentistry professionals who have pursued advanced training and education to provide our patients with the best possible results.
 Dr. John Beckwith is a Diplomate of the American Board of Oral Implantology/Implant Dentistry, a prestigious dental organization that requires its members to have demonstrated excellence in care and to adhere to the highest standards of treatment.
 Accreditation requires continuing dental education, completion of specific dental implant procedures, and written and oral testing.
-Dr. Beckwith and Dr. Arlene O’Brien are committed to offering patients a combination of their experience and skills with advanced treatment options for results that look and feel like natural teeth.
+Our dentists are committed to offering patients a combination of their experience and skills with advanced treatment options for results that look and feel like natural teeth.
 Cornerstone Dental is also fully equipped to handle every aspect of your dental implant procedure, from the implantation process to the placement of the crown.

 How long do dental implants last?